ItsDanik/rfidisk/README.md

 Connect the devices to the arduino as shown below.

 > [!WARNING]
-> You will have to cut solder on the RC522 board because of space restrictions, it won't fit the case otherwise.
+> You will have to cut and solder on the RC522 board because of space restrictions, it won't fit the case otherwise.
 > You can use connectors on all other connections (Arduino & OLED module).

 > [!CAUTION]